Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Changes in respiratory rate due to residual stress

-It helps you create the equivalent of “room service” for your biology.
+Helps you create the equivalent of room service service for your biology.

 Pillow: The designer of nighttime experiences

-Pillow Turn your bedroom into a personalized presidential suite.
+Pillow turn your bedroom into a custom presidential suite.

 Analyze correlations that hotels take years to discover:

-- “Your best sleep happens with a light rain in the background.”
+- TITyour best sleep occurs with light rain in the background

-- “Sleeping 23 minutes later on Fridays optimizes your weekend”
+- 23 minutes later sleep on Fridays optimizes your weekend

-- “Your body prefers to wake up 7 minutes before your natural alarm.”
+- TITyour body prefers to wake up 7 minutes before your natural alarm

 Customization that not even the Ritz-Carlton can offer.